Mydex Terms For Members

 - if we determine use of our Site or our Services by you has become impractical or unfeasible for any legal or regulatory reason

-- if you are in breach (be it material breach or any other breach) of these terms or a Data Sharing Agreement if your Account is inactive for longer than three months, where inactive means that neither you nor any of your Connections has accessed your Data during that period.
+- if you are in breach (be it material breach or any other breach) of these terms or a Data Sharing Agreement if your Account is inactive for longer than three months, where inactive means that neither you nor any of your Subscribers has accessed your Data during that period.

-Effect of closing your Account: We will archive your Data after your Account is closed, and you and your Connections will no longer be able to access your Data.
+Effect of closing your Account: We will archive your Data after your Account is closed, and you and your Subscribers will no longer be able to access your Data.
 You will be able to retrieve your Data for up to six months if you decide to reactivate your Account.
 We may charge a fee for this service.
 If you do not reactivate your Account within this period, we will delete your Data and it will not be recoverable.
 Data may be retained on backups for a further 12 months as part of our normal data protection activities but will not be accessible.
 We will not be responsible to you for any Data that you are subsequently unable to access or retrieve when your Account closes.

 9. YOUR LIABILITY TO US, AND LIMITS ON OUR LIABILITY TO YOU

 Our total maximum aggregate liability to you for all matters arising out of or in connection to our Site and our Services will be limited to £500.

-The use of your Data by Connections is governed by the relevant Data Sharing Agreement between you and the relevant Connection.
+The use of your Data by Subscribers is governed by the relevant Data Sharing Agreement between you and the relevant Subscriber.
 We have no liability or responsibility in respect of the use of your Data.
 Your rights of recourse are against the user of the Data, not us, and we will support your exercise of those rights as fully as possible.

 The material displayed on our Site or through our Services is provided without any guarantees, conditions or warranties as to its accuracy.
 Our Site, our Services and the Data, are provided 'AS IS'.
 We do not promise that our Site or our Services will be uninterrupted, error-free or completely secure.